 In recent years we have started using iPads, therefore we also practice typing names as well as sizing the text, choosing text color, and moving text.
 It is a fun, simple introduction to using the keyboard and iPad.

-We use the free app Pic Collage (Pic EDU) as well as Seesaw (not pictured) because these are the apps that we utilize most.
+We use Google Slides as well as Seesaw because these are the apps that we utilize most.

 Next, they count the number of letters in their names and type the number and place it in the box.